jnozzi/cocoadev.com/markdown/ArrowKeyForKeyEquivalent.md

 I had been trying to make Cocoa use an arrow key for a key command when building menus dynamically.
-(Using General/NSMenu) I figured out how and thought I'd share it here in case anyone else ever tries this.
+(Using NSMenu) I figured out how and thought I'd share it here in case anyone else ever tries this.

 I tried the old arrow key ASCII codes from OS 9.
 No Luck.